Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Conclusion

 \section{Conclusion}

-Universal approximation properties are the foundation for machine learning.
 This paper examined the approximation property of mapping composition from a sequential perspective.
 We proved, for the first time, that the universal approximation for diffeomorphisms and high-dimensional continuous functions can be achieved by using a finite number of sequential mappings.
+Our result implies that the universal approximations can be easily achieved.
 Importantly, the mappings used in our composition are flow maps of dynamical systems and do not increase the dimensions.

-Our result was inspired by the fact of finite vocabulary in natural languages, where $V$ can be mimicked to a ``vocabulary'', $H_1$ and $H_2$ to ``phrases'', and $\mathcal{H}_V$ to ``sentences''.
-Our results provide a linguistic aspect for composite mappings, and we hope our findings will in turn inspire related research in linguistics.
+However, our result is restricted to mappings on a compact domain.
+It is interesting to study whether it is possible to generalize this result to the case of mappings on unbounded domains.